freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 780.1

 You can see everything in this `website` folder and it's descendant folders.
 Notice that they all start with `./` to represent this folder.
-Can you see that your font moved to the `fonts` folder?
+You can see that your font moved to the `fonts` folder.
 Next, move the "lato" font to the `fonts` folder.

 #### HINTS

 - Use the "move" command
+- Here's an example: `mv <file> <destination>`
 - The file to move is `lato.ttf`
 - You previously used: `mv roboto.woff fonts`
 - Don't try to move the file with another method